Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 This isn't even an audit.

-This is just us trying to pay the IRS and they can't even get that right.
+This is just us trying to pay the IRS, and they can't even get that right.

-They're just it's it's unbelievable.
+They're just unbelievable.

-I the IRS would never care, no matter how many W-2s and 1099s you received in your entire life.
+would never care, no matter how many W-2s and 1099s you received in your entire life.

 The IRS would not care.